Satisfactory-Clips-Archive/Media-Search-Archive/README.md

 # See Also

-* [Satisfactory Q&A Clips Archive](https://archive.satisfactory.video/) - Serves as an archive for Q&A Clips for Coffee Stain Studio's Satisfactory-related livestream
+* [Satisfactory Q&A Clips Archive](https://archive.satisfactory.video/) - Serves as an archive for Q&A Clips for Coffee Stain Studio's Satisfactory-related livestreams & other videos.

 # Changelog